 If I had to guess, I would bet that Big Thunder Mountain Railroad has the wait times that vary the most at Disneyland.
 I have seen Big Thunder with a 5 minute wait and an hour-long wait.
 If you head there at park open or late at night, the wildest ride in the wilderness won’t have much of a line.
 If you do want to ride Big Thunder Mountain Railroad in the middle of the day, then a FastPass is beneficial.
 The same concept that went for Roger Rabbit and Buzz is the same here, but there will be a longer wait until your FastPass window.
 I don’t think Big Thunder is a great use of a FastPass but it isn’t the worst either.

-That leaves Splash Mountain, Space Mountain, and Star Tours as the big 3 attractions left vying for your FastPass order of importance.
-Star Tours typically has the shortest line out of these 3, unless the weather isn’t very warm and then Splash Mountain has the shortest line.
-So, most of the months of the year (maybe not November-February) Star Tours is a good place to go first thing in the morning and not use a FastPass, or use it as your 3rd FastPass of the day and go there in the late morning or early afternoon.
+That leaves Matterhorn Bobsleds, Splash Mountain, Space Mountain, and Star Tours as the big 4 attractions left vying for your FastPass order of importance.
+Star Tours typically has the shortest line out of these 4, unless the weather isn’t very warm and then Splash Mountain has the shortest line.
+So, most of the months of the year (maybe not November-February) Star Tours is a good place to go first thing in the morning and not use a FastPass, or use it as your 4th FastPass of the day and go there in the early afternoon.
+Matterhorn comes in third and I would go here in the late morning to get a FastPass.
+Avoiding the line at Matterhorn is very nice.
 I would definitely use a FastPass for Splash Mountain and Space Mountain.
 In the summer months, Splash Mountain might take priority with the high temperatures.
 Still, you can find that attraction without big wait times late at night even in the summer.
 Space Mountain is extremely popular, especially right now with a Star Wars overlay.
 I would almost always use my first FastPass of the day on Space Mountain, especially when it has an overlay on it.
 That way you can fit in one of the most popular attractions early in the day and save a FastPass for Splash Mountain once the day gets even warmer.

 With any of my advice, all of this depends on personal preference.
 For example, if you (for some ridiculous reason) don’t like Splash Mountain then don’t worry about FastPassing that attraction.
 Here is a ranking of all the options to FastPass at Disneyland: